Partition regularity of infinite parallelepiped sets: Partition regularity of proper IP sets and related notions

-By moving to an appropriate sumsequence, we may have $\myseq{a}$ satisfying one of the following conditions: \begin{enumerate} \item Every bijective sumsequence has a bijective sumsequence of type 1. \item Every bijective sumsequence has a bijective sumsequence of type 2. \item Every bijective sumsequence is of type 3. \end{enumerate} We complete the proof addressing these three possible cases.
+By moving to an appropriate sumsequence, we may have $\myseq{a}$ satisfying one of the following conditions: \begin{enumerate} \item Every injective sumsequence has an injective sumsequence of type 1. \item Every injective sumsequence has an injective sumsequence of type 2. \item Every injective sumsequence is of type 3. \end{enumerate} We complete the proof addressing these three possible cases.